Ask us about our 'Pay at the End' options

 9th Jul 2020 Blog

 A marriage separation agreement can cover many arrangements relating to the breakdown of a relationship, which will often require a significant amount of negotiation.
-Primary considerations are:
+Primary considerations that must be made during negotiations for separation agreements include:

 • Formalisation of separation (while this may seem obvious, in many cases it’s important to have a legal record of the intent and date of separation)